Last Updated on July 27, 2018 by Jenelle Marie Pierce, CSE, Executive Director

-Hi there, and thanks for your interest in writing for The STD Project.
+Hi there, and thanks for your interest in writing for The STI Project.
 As we receive a lot of submissions, we think it’s helpful to outline our guest posting expectations – this is to ensure our time is well spent and you feel comfortable with the qualifications we look for in each of our writers.
 Our biggest concern is maintaining this website as a safe space for others to share stories, gather information, and grow from one another’s perspectives.

 If you have that goal in mind as well, we’ll probably love your submission.

-We accept all STD Interviews.
+We accept all STI Interviews.
 Simply answer the questions, and send them to us via the contact form.
 To maintain your anonymity, we chat very little with the individuals sending their interview answers, unless conversation is initiated by the sender, and we never share names, contact information, or otherwise defining details with our audience.

 Once you’ve submitted your interview, we’ll contact you to let you know we’ve received your submission.
 We edit each interview for spelling and grammatical errors, however, we leave the majority of the context alone so as to maintain the author’s original writing style and tone.
 Please remember to be patient with our publishing process – depending on what’s happening behind the scenes, sometimes it takes a little while for us to schedule your submission (want to help speed up the process? ask about volunteer opportunities!), but rest assured, we will definitely include your story (there have not been any we’ve had to turned away).